evilnick/plakar.io/content/integrations/onedrive/index.md

 - **Destination connector:** Export clean, verified snapshots back to OneDrive, restoring files or folders exactly as they were.
 - **Storage connector:** Store Plakar snapshots on OneDrive itself, adding a self-managed, encrypted backup layer inside your existing cloud.

-Snapshots are immutable, portable, and inspectable via CLI or UI—even if stored offline.
+Snapshots are immutable, portable, and inspectable via CLI or UI even if stored offline.

 ## 🧰 Everything in one tool: backup, verify, restore, browse